mtz8302/AOG_SectionControl_Arduino_Nano/README.md

 Works with the circuit (by WEder) based on Arduino nano, see PDFs.

-A suggestion for ESP32 pinout is in the PDF.
-Don't use pins GPIO 0, 6-12.
-The pins 33-39 are input only, and don't have pullup resistors.

 NO rate control in AOG V4 at the moment (not supported by AOG)

 Suggestion for documentation only: https://agopengps.discourse.group/t/section-control-documentation-for-ferilizer-spreader/1360